 Knowing what the company that you are entrusting your hard-earned cash with is doing and how it protects your assets makes all the difference for your financial success, especially during times of immense volatility.

-At Nexo, we are completely transparent as to what we do with the funds clients are earning interest on — we finance crypto loans secured by 200–500% of collateral.
+At Nexo, we are completely transparent as to what we do with the funds clients are earning interest on — we finance crypto credits secured by 200–500% of collateral.

 The reason we are the digital assets institution of choice for crypto-backed lending is simple: Nexo has developed fully automated lending and collateral management capabilities that can handle a large number of loans with near-instant execution in 200+ jurisdictions around the clock.
 The fact is that automated online credit facilitation is no simple matter, and we have been doing it successfully for more than 13 years now.
 We believe this is the main differentiating factor and reason why more than 650,000 users entrust Nexo with their assets.